John Sarbanes MD-03

 Wikipedia

-John Peter Spyros Sarbanes (/ˈsɑːrbnz/ SAR-baynz; born May 22, 1962) is an American lawyer and politician serving as the U.S. representative for Maryland’s 3rd congressional district since 2007.
+John Peter Spyros Sarbanes (/ˈsɑːrbnz/ SAR-baynz; born May 22, 1962) is an American lawyer and politician who served as the U.S. representative for Maryland’s 3rd congressional district from 2007 to 2025.
 He is a member of the Democratic Party.
-The district includes Annapolis, the entirety of Howard County, and parts of Anne Arundel and Carroll counties.
+At his retirement, his district included Annapolis, the entirety of Howard County, and parts of Anne Arundel and Carroll counties.

 Early life